395t/review-assignments/_summaries/chen2020learning_2.md

 ## TL;DR
 * For image models, images have to be resized to the same size (losing information in the process)
-* Authors present a Implicit Image Function as a way to generate images given an input resolution
+* Authors present a Implicit Image Function as a way to generate images using an encoder-decoder architecture given an input resolution
-* Their model delivers SOTA performance on the task
+* Their model delivers SOTA performance on the task of taking images and transforming them given a resolution